ministryofjustice/hmpps-integration-api/docs/adr/0019-obo-auth.md

 #### 2c) Create a new user-level access control service

-This option has has most of the drawbacks and benefits of option 2a, but increases the likelihood of internal reuse of the access control functionality in exchange for increased technical complexity.
+This option has most of the drawbacks and benefits of option 2a, but increases the likelihood of internal reuse of the access control functionality in exchange for increased technical complexity.

 ## Decision

-On 21st April 2026 the HMPPS Digital Principle Technical Architects selected options 1b and 2a.
+On 21st April 2026 the HMPPS Digital Principal Technical Architects selected options 1b and 2a.

 ## Consequences